philals/prisma-auth0-starter/README.md

 - In `package.json`, change `prisma-auth0-starter` to your service name.
 - Copy `example.env` to `.env` and change the values of `PRISMA_SERVICE`, `PRISMA_STAGE`, and `PRISMA_CLUSTER` to your own, and of course `PRISMA_ENDPOINT` accordingly.
 - You can use [Online UUID Generator](https://www.uuidgenerator.net/) to generate secrets for `PRISMA_SECRET` and `APP_SECRET`.

+### Setting up Auth0

+In the `.env` file you copied above, you should also set `AUTH0_DOMAIN` to [your Auth0 domain](https://auth0.com/docs/getting-started/the-basics#domain).
+Ideally, this would initially point to your [development environment tenant](https://auth0.com/docs/dev-lifecycle/setting-up-env).

+One more thing you must set is `AUTH0_AUDIENCE` which can be found [here](https://manage.auth0.com/#/apis).
+Note that this should normally be the API you're trying to protect (this GraphQL server!) and not your Auth0 Management API.
+Read [this](https://auth0.com/docs/quickstart/backend/nodejs/01-authorization) for more information.

 ### Versioning